JustinianErdmier/Erdmier.DomainCore/README.md

 ## Road Map

 This isn't so much a road map as it is a few ideas I would like to see added sometime in the future.
-Some of these items are listed in the Issues tab and I plan to address them soon.
+Some of these items are listed in the Issues tab, and I plan to address them soon.

 * **Serialization:** There is an issue with trying to deserialize and then serialize aggregates due to the inheritance combined with the type generics.
 However, as pointed out by